 3.7.
 The hidden replica mode

-By default, when you set up a new replica, the installer automatically creates service (SRV) resource records in DNS.
+By default, when you set up a replica, the installation program automatically creates service (SRV) resource records in DNS.
 These records enable clients to auto-discover the replica and its services.
 A hidden replica is an IdM server that has all services running and available.
 However, it has no SRV records in DNS, and LDAP server roles are not enabled.
 Therefore, clients cannot use service discovery to detect these hidden replicas.

 The hidden replica feature, introduced in RHEL 8.1 as a Technology Preview, is fully supported starting with RHEL 8.2.

 Hidden replicas are primarily designed for dedicated services that can otherwise disrupt clients.
 For example, a full backup of IdM requires to shut down all IdM services on the server.
-Since no clients use a hidden replica, administrators can temporarily shut down the services on this host without affecting any clients.
+As no clients use a hidden replica, administrators can temporarily shut down the services on this host without affecting any clients.